Velosiii/Password-List-All-Combination/README.md

 6 Character = 112 x 114,24GB = 12.794,88GB Also this ~ 13TB

-This project eat my all storage
+This project eating my all storage